TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 4/Romans 4.2.md

 ---

-For if Abraham was justified by works, he hath whereof to glory; but not toward God.
+For if Abraham was justified by works, he has something to boast about, but not toward God.